dell/csm-docs/content/docs/csidriver/installation/helm/powerstore.md

 - Ensure that the unique initiator name is set in _/etc/iscsi/initiatorname.iscsi_.

 For information about configuring iSCSI, see _Dell EMC PowerStore documentation_ on Dell EMC Support.

+### Set up the NVMe Initiator
+The CSI Driver for Dell EMC Powerstore 2.2 and higher support NVMe connectivity.

+If you use the NVMe/TCP protocol, set up the NVMe initiators as follows:
+- Ensure that the NVMe initiators are available on the controller and node pods.
+- Kubernetes nodes must have access (network connectivity) to an NVMe port on the Dell EMC Powerstore array that has NVMe/TCP IP interfaces.
+- We require the NVMe management command line interface (nvme-cli) to configure, edit, view, or start the NVMe client and target.
+You can install nvme-cli by running `apt install nvme-cli` on Ubuntu and `yum install nvme-cli` on Rhel/CentOS.
+- Modules including the nvme, nvme_core, nvme_fabrics, and nvme_tcp are required for using NVMe over Fabrics using TCP The modules can be loaded using `modprobe nvme` and `modprobe nvme_tcp`.

 ### Linux multipathing requirements
 Dell EMC PowerStore supports Linux multipathing.
 Configure Linux multipathing before installing the CSI Driver for Dell EMC